 - Set up automatic payments from your bank account each month to cover your bills, ensuring you won't pay late anymore.

 - Put reminders on your calendar about the payment dates so you can make sure you have enough money in your account to cover the bill.

 This point applies to any important person in your family.
 Whether you have a spouse, still live with your parents, or have a frugal old aunt, communicating with them can be unbelievably constructive.

 First, it helps you to voice your own concerns about your money issues.
 Second, the feedback you'll receive will most likely help you put your situation into context.
 Older family members especially have been through far more financial experiences than you have, so learning from them can be invaluable.

 And third, you might find a solution to whatever money issues you have that you might never have considered.
-For instance, if you live in Austin, TX or Dallas, TX, a personal loan from a nearby lender like Atlas Credit could be just the quick fix you need to set your finances back on track.
-Contact us today to learn more!
+For instance, if you live in Oklahoma or Texas, a personal loan from a nearby lender like Atlas Credit could be just the quick fix you need to set your finances back on track.
+Apply online or contact us today to learn more!